galczo5/mythical-angular/content/posts/signal-inputs.md

 draft: false
 ---

 Not so long ago, we got a new feature for Angular.
-We can now create inputs using a single function that returns a signal.
+We can now create inputs using a simple function that returns a signal.
 It looks nice when the code does not contain the `@Input()` decorator, but what's more important, it's using a new reactivity approach powered by signals.

 ```typescript
 text = input('default value');